- Reference Number: HEY-266/2013

 - Steroid Implant – Ozurdex (Dexamethasone)

-These drugs are given as intravitreal injections which mean that they are injected into the eye.
+These drugs are given as intravitreal injections, which means that they are injected into the eye.

 - Ozurdex is the trade name of the drug dexamethasone, a type of steroid.
 The Ozurdex implant is injected into the eye and slowly releases the drug as it dissolves (biodegrades).
 The implant is usually invisible to the patient.
 The drug reduces water-logging of the macular by reducing inflammation associated with the vein occlusion.
 Ozurdex is licensed for use in vein occlusion patients and has been extensively studied in research clinical trials.
 The effect of Ozurdex implant lasts for 4-6 months so the implant must be repeated regularly over a 2-3 year period as a minimum.